Urban Legend (film): Plot

-A killer decapitates Pendleton University student Michelle Mancini in the backseat of her car.
-At the campus coffee shop, student Parker Riley regales friends Natalie Simon and Brenda Bates by describing a massacre in the abandoned Stanley Hall dormitory, which journalism student Paul Gardner dismisses as an urban legend.
+Michelle Mancini is driving back to Pendleton University and stops at a rundown gas station, where she flees from a clerk who tries to keep her from leaving the store, unaware the clerk was trying to save her from a killer in the backseat of her car.
+She is decapitated with an axe by the hidden individual as she drives down the road.
+The next night, college radio show host Sasha Thomas advises other students on their sex lives.
+Across campus at the student coffee shop, Sasha's boyfriend Parker Riley regales friends Natalie Simon and Brenda Bates by describing a massacre in the abandoned Stanley Hall dormitory, which journalism student Paul Gardner dismisses as an urban legend.

 The following day, news of Michelle's murder spreads but Dean Adams and campus police officer Reese Wilson seem determined to bury the story.
-Damon Brooks, a fraternity member, attempts to console the disturbed Natalie, who rejects his sexual advances in his parked car at a bluff.
-When Damon leaves to urinate, an assailant in a hooded parka attacks him and hangs him from a tree.
+Damon Brooks, a fraternity member, attempts to console the disturbed Natalie while at the same time taking an advantage of her vulnerability.
+She rejects his sexual advances in his parked car at a bluff.
+While Damon is urinating in the woods, an assailant in a hooded parka attacks him and hangs him from a tree.
 Natalie flees for help, but Damon's body and car have disappeared when she returns with Reese.
-Parker and his girlfriend Sasha Thomas assure Natalie that Damon has pranked her.
+Parker and Sasha assure Natalie that Damon has pranked her, the story mirroring an urban legend told often in their folklore class.
+Unconvinced, Natalie turns to the library to research urban legends to ease her mind.
+There, she runs into Sasha and they look through Natalie's urban legend encyclopedia together, finding one about driving with headlights turned off and pursuing the first driver who flashes them, a legend Sasha is convinced happens all the time.

-Later, while Natalie sleeps, the killer strangles her roommate Tosh Guaneri.
+Later, while Natalie sleeps, her goth promiscuous roommate Tosh Guarini is killed by strangulation.
 Next morning, Natalie finds Tosh's body along with a bloody message on the wall.
+Distraught that the authorities treat Tosh's death as a suicide, she and Paul begin to investigate the Stanley Hall Massacre, believing it may be linked to the current murders.

-Distraught, she confesses to Brenda that she and Michelle caused a fatal car accident after driving with their headlights turned off and pursuing the first driver who flashed them.
-Meanwhile, Paul investigates local urban legends and discovers that the Stanley Hall massacre actually occurred, leaving William Wexler, now a professor of American folklore, the sole survivor.
+After being caught breaking into American folklore Professor William Wexler's office while investigating, Natalie confides to Brenda that her and Michelle were once best friends, until Michelle caused a fatal car accident after driving with their headlights turned off and pursuing the first driver who flashed them, using Natalie's car while she was a passenger.
+Meanwhile, Paul continues investigating local urban legends and discovers that the Stanley Hall massacre actually occurred, leaving William Wexler as the sole survivor.